kennyhunter16/APMRabbit/Website/README.md

 ##How to Use

-The website is divided into multiple pages
+The website is divided into multiple sections

-1. Home - Displays basic introduction information about the developers.
+1. Home - Displays basic introduction  about the developers.
 Applications and copyright
 2. About - Information about the developers
 3. Stream - This page will display a window that will display the current stream of the camera.
 The page Is using VLC Web Plugin to perform the streaming functions.